 UConn has been certified as a Bee Campus since 2017.
-The initial certification was spearheaded by UConn PIRG (now called Praxis), a student activist organization on campus.
-This group originally filled out the application and raised awareness about pollinator species through events and engagement.
-The Office of Sustainability now leads the application process each year and organizes the UConn Bee Campus USA Committee.
+Beginning as a student-run initiative by UConn PIRG (later called Praxis), the Office of Sustainability now leads the application process each year and organizes the UConn Bee Campus USA Committee.

 What is A Bee Campus USA?